Phantas0s/devdash-doc/content/getting-started/examples/_index.md

                     metric: "users"
 ```
 {{% /expand%}}
 ![img](/img/screenshot/ga-1.png)

 -------

-The second example shows you how to configure the display of your widgets, using options like `border_color`, `text_color`, `bar_width` or `bar_height`.
+The second example shows how to configure the display of your widgets, using options like `border_color`, `text_color`, `bar_width` or `bar_height`.

-It introduces as well the `general` configuration, where you can provide the keys to use to quit devdash (`C-c` is ctrl-c) as well as the refresh cycle of your entire dashboard, in seconds.
+It introduces as well the `general` configuration, where you can modify the default the keyboard shortcut to quit devdash (`C-c` is ctrl-c) as well as the refresh cycle of your dashboard's data, in seconds.

-You can see a [complete reference of these properties here](/display/widgets/).
+You can see a [complete reference of these properties here](/reference/general/).

 {{%expand "Show me the config!" %}}
 ```yaml